 4 At-Home Homeopathic Treatments

-In most countries outside the United States, homeopathics are the first line of defense against ailment, from the common cold to bruising to muscle pain.
+In some countries outside the United States, homeopathic remedies are the first line of defense against ailment, from the common cold to bruising to muscle pain.
 And since they offer such a gentle but effective path to healing, they’re a great starting point for anyone dipping their toes into alternative medicine—that, and the fact that they’re easy to find, safe to self-treat, and inexpensive.
 Dr. Ellen Kamhi, a long-time herbalist and holistic nurse (she also leads incredible trips that explore ancient healing arts in indigenous cultures), has been treating illnesses big and small with homeopathics for more than 40 years.
 Below, her favorite go-to treatments and the essential ingredients for an at-home homeopathy first-aid kit.

 A Q&A with Dr. Ellen Kamhi